jerturowetz/notes/to-do.md

 - Explore cheap air conditioning (portable unit, annoying windows?)
 - Need some machanism to store ice cubes & apply them (add this to packing list)
 - Ask cathy re goceries
-- Call Kyla re baby
+- Call Matthew, Kyla re baby
-- Meal for Jade
 - Find out if our 3 people can be seperate people
 - Bill Carly at x2 rate (like 4 hours?)
 - Get some swaddlers (use the cupon at the store)